andymcgunagle/js-templatizer/README.md

 Transform any file into new file with a template of the original file.

-The new file will also include a function that enables you to generate additional new files from the template.
+The new file will include a function that enables you to generate additional new files from the template.

-You can also turn any strings in the original file you're templatizing into variables, which will also become arguments in the function that's generated.
+You can also turn any text in the original file you're templatizing into variables, which will become parameters in the function that's generated.

 ## Installation